KadirKarabacak/REACT/README.md

 - Why does React use **one-way** data flow. [ Also Angular has **two-way** data flow. ]
 - What is **SSR [ Server-Side Rendering ]**, **CSR [ Client-Side Rendering ]** and **SPA [ Single-Page Application ]**.
 - What is **React Dev Tools** and how can i use.
+- What is the **Thinking in React** [ Break UI into components, component tree, build static version (without state), think about state and establish data flow. ]
+- What is **Redux** and when i need to use it. [ Global State Management ]